-It’s important to select the correct bot settings to receive more profit and to minimize the risks while trading with RevenueBot.
+It’s important to select the correct bot settings to earn more profits and to minimize the risks while trading with RevenueBot.

-In order to choose optimal settings, we’ve developed a bot simulation mode to make it possible to see the way a bot would have traded with the real data for the previous 60 days with any of the trading pairs.
+In order to choose optimal settings, we’ve developed a bot simulation mode to make it possible to see the way a bot would have traded using the real data for the previous 60 days, with any of the trading pairs.

-Try different bot settings and see the way it would have traded using real volatility schemes with a virtual deposit.
+Try different bot settings and see the way it would have traded using real volatility analysis with a virtual deposit.

 Creating a bot in simulation mode.

-In order to activate bot simulation mode, you need to activate the checkbox “SIMULATE BOT TRADING BEHAVIOUR (FAKE TRADING MODE)” when creating/editing it.
+In order to activate a bot in simulation mode, you need to select the “Simulate bot trading behaviour (backtest)” checkbox when creating/editing it.

-For more comfort, the bot with an active simulation mode will be marked with a different color (lightpink) in the bots menu table.
+For easier identification, the bot with an active simulation mode will be given a different color (light pink) in the bots menu table.

 Starting a bot in simulation mode.

-Starting a bot in simulation mode doesn’t differ from starting a usual bot.
-You should click icon Start in Actions column.
+Starting a bot in simulation mode is the same as starting a usual bot.
+You should click the Start icon in the Actions column.

 You cannot stop the bot in simulation mode manually.
 It will stop automatically as soon as the simulation is finished.